hugger-beep/inspector/README.md

 **Limitations:**
 - More complex access management
 - Increased security risk surface
-- Requires cross-account role management
 - More difficult to maintain least privilege

-## Recommended Access Model: Hybrid Approach
+## Recommended Access Model: IAM Identity Center Permission Sets

-For most security operations teams, a hybrid approach is recommended:
+For most security operations teams, using IAM Identity Center with multiple permission sets is recommended:

-1. **Primary access through the security account** for day-to-day operations
+1. **Primary permission set for the security account** for day-to-day operations
-2. **Break-glass access to member accounts** for investigation and remediation
+2. **Specialized permission sets for member accounts** for investigation and remediation
 3. **Role-based permissions** tailored to specific job functions

 ## S3 Bucket Policy for Inspector Reports